 - Mix it up thoroughly using a fork (or your fingers / other implement of choice).

-- Use a desert spoon to place a lump of filling into the center of a skin.
-Draw the top and bottom edges of the skin together around the filling and pinch tightly in the center.
+- Use a desert spoon to place a lump of filling into the centre of a skin.
+Draw the top and bottom edges of the skin together around the filling and pinch tightly in the centre.

 - Make two folds (pleats) in each side of the skin nearest to you and pinch as you go.
 This should produce a crescent shape - see the photos below.